yob/sigstore-git/README.md

 need to sign another commit 20+ minutes since the last sign in.
 That's kind of inconvenient, but it is what it is.

+## OpenSSL

+Reference commands for manually verifying a commit signature with openssl.
+This is not useful to users of this tool, but it can be helpful during development for verification

+"git verify-commit HEAD" will call this program with two bits of data: the signature (in PKCS7 format) and the signed data from the commit object.
+Start by writing both these two two files: git-signature.bin and git-signed-data.bin.

+Update the signature to use the PKCS7 markers openssl requires:

+    $ cat git-signature.bin | sed "s/SIGNED MESSAGE/PKCS7/" > git-signature.pkcs7

+Extract the certificate that signed the data from the PKCS7 signature:

+    $ openssl pkcs7 -inform PEM -outform PEM -in git-signature.pkcs7 -print_certs > certs.txt

+There's probably multiple certificates in certs.txt - the one with a blank "subject=" is the signing certificate.
+Copy it into a new file, signing-cert.pem

+Fetch the fulcio CA certificate:

+    $ curl https://raw.githubusercontent.com/sigstore/root-signing/main/repository/repository/targets/fulcio_v1.crt.pem > fulcio_v1.crt.pem

+We're ready to verify it:

+    $ openssl smime -verify -CAfile fulcio_v1.crt.pem -inform PEM -certfile signing-cert.pem -in git-signature.pkcs7 -content git-signed-data.bin  -purpose any -no_check_time

+Most of the above command is somewhat obvious.
+However, these flags are with discussing.

+"-purpose any".
+Certificates signed by fulcio have a key usage exentsion value of "Digital Signature". "openssl smime" is unwilling to use certificates with that purpose to verify smime signatures, so we have to disable that rule.
+There's some more info at https://technotes.shemyak.com/posts/smimesign-extended-key-usage-extension-for-openssl-pkcs7-verification/

+"-no_check_time" fulcio signed certificates are only valid for 20 minutes.
+Assuming we're running these commands outside the 20 minute window, we must tell openssl to ignore the expired time.
+In real world verification of signed git commits, we probably want to confirm that the commit date is within the valid 20 minute period.

 ## TODO

 So far the CLI interface emulates the bits of gpgsm that git uses to sign and verify commits.
 I'd